 The space where the vast ocean meets the dry earth is enigmatic.
 The extreme edges of these two very different worlds form a connection.
 An irresistible connection.

-All creatures–humans included–seem to be drawn to it.
-And, ironically, the ocean is both calming and invigorating at the same time.
+All creatures, not just humans, seem to be drawn to it.
+It’s both calming and invigorating at the same time.
 The constantly churning water never rests, yet the movement is somehow soothing.